firefly-iii/docs/new-docs/concepts/accounts.md

 ### Cash accounts

-Cash money is different though.
+If you want to track your cash expenses specifically, use a cash wallet asset account, as you can read under "asset accounts".
+In most cases, cash money is different from "normal" money.
 When you withdraw money from an ATM and register it in Firefly III, _don't_ register an expense account.
 Leave the field empty.
 This will make Firefly III fall back to a specially designed "cash account".

 Likewise, if you deposit cash into an asset account, don't mention a revenue account (see below).